zacnees3/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

 1. With our new feature complete, please **commit** and **push** the changes to GitHub.

-1. Wait a moment for Mona to check your work, provide feedback, and share the the final lesson.
+1. Wait a moment for Mona to check your work, provide feedback, and share the final lesson.
 Almost done!

 <details>
 <summary>Having trouble? 🤷</summary><br/>